Purāna and Nava Kamma – Sequence of Kamma Generation

 5. Kamma viññāṇa of a puthujjana starts right after the kāma dhātu stage when the mind automatically attaches to the “distorted saññā” due to the “hidden defilements” (anusaya/saṁyojana.)
 That happens with saṅkappa (only mano saṅkhārā) in the first citta vithi.

-• That first attachment is where the “altered rupa” with “distorted saññā” is presented to the mind, and the mind generates the first stage of kamma viññāṇa called bahidda viññāṇa.”
+• That first attachment is where the “altered rupa” with “distorted saññā” is presented to the mind, and the mind generates the first stage of viññāṇa (vipāka viññāṇa) called bahidda viññāṇa.”
 Note that this “distorted saññā” is imparted via the physical body (and the brain.)
-That is why an Arahant would also experience that “altered rupa” (but would not attach to it, i.e., “bahidda viññāṇa” does not arise in Arahant.)
-The following steps are for a puthujjana.
+Thus, an Arahant would also experience that “altered rupa” or “bahidda viññāṇa.”
+However, an Arahant (or an Anāgāmi, also free of kāma loka) would not attach to it.

-• In the next step, the mind attaches again with more saṅkappa (taking the bahidda viññāṇa to be valuable), and that leads to the use of cakkhu indriya as an āyatana; thus, from now on in the process, “cakkhu” refers to “cakkhu āyatana.”
+• In the next step, the mind attaches again with more saṅkappa (taking the bahidda viññāṇa to be valuable), which leads to the use of cakkhu indriya as an āyatana; thus, from now on in the process, “cakkhu” refers to “cakkhu āyatana.”
 The viññāṇa is stronger and at the “ajjhatta viññāṇa” stage.

 6. “Kammanirodha Sutta (SN 35.146): Cakkhu, bhikkhave, purāṇa kammaṁ abhisaṅkhataṁ abhisañcetayitaṁ vedaniyaṁ daṭṭhabbaṁ..

 • When seeing an object, “Eye consciousness arises based on cakkhu and rūpa” OR “Cakkhuñca paṭicca rūpe ca uppajjati cakkhu viññāṇaṁ.”
-At this step, cakkhu viññāṇa is already at the “ajjhatta viññāṇa” stage.
+At this step, cakkhu viññāṇa is already at the “ajjhatta viññāṇa” stage (However, for an Arahant or Anāgāmi, it remains at the bahidda viññāṇa stage.)

-• Here, “cakkhu” does not mean “eyes;” it means defiled “cakkhu āyatana” (versus undefiled “cakkhu indriya” for an Arahant.)
+• Here, “cakkhu” does not mean “eyes;” it means defiled “cakkhu āyatana” (versus undefiled “cakkhu indriya” for an Arahant/Anāgāmi.)
 That is precisely what the above verse says: It has already been defiled when the mind got contaminated by the “distorted saññā” when it moved from the “kāma dhātu” stage to the “kāma bhava.”

 • This is depicted in the second chart above.